CWALabs/SkyCMS/Cosmos.ConnectionStrings/README.md

     [HttpGet("tenant-info")]
     public async Task<IActionResult> GetTenantInfo()
     {
-        // Check if multi-tenant is configured
+        // Check if multi-tenant is configured (any tenant connection present) if (!_configProvider.IsMultiTenantConfigured)
-        if (!_configProvider.IsMultiTenantConfigured)
         {
             return BadRequest("Multi-tenant not configured");